pallavi-ghimire/ai-project-reviewer/README.md

 - Ollama is installed and running locally

-- At least one LLM model is available (e.g., llama3, mistral, etc.)
+- At least one LLM model is available (e.g., llama3, mistral, etc.).
 Update the variables in the configs > config.py file accordingly.

+- GITHUB_PERSONAL_ACCESS_TOKEN is stored in an environment (.env) file

 ## Review Project